vuwnu/zoon/README.md

 XYZ is my own personal design language and framework.
 I've designed it to be fully modular and fit most use cases.
 XYZ is constantly evolving, changing and improving as I learn more about designing software.

+I wanted XYZ to be super simple to setup and get started with.
+All you need to do to start using it is add a link to the main style sheet in the head of your HTML file.

+If you would then like to customise your XYZ setup you can add the xyz_config.css template file locally and make changes to customise how XYZ looks.
+This file is designed to let you make big changes easily without having to edit large parts of your HTML.

+***

 This repo contains all files for the XYZ style.
 Each branch of this repo represents a different application and is updated seperately.

 <h2 align="center">Current Branches</h2>